matt5188/data-police-uk-api/README.md

 - Re-factor tests to use the real API end points over static files
 - Re-factor the way we construct a url for easier testing
 - Increase classes with Java Doc comments
-- Add hashCode and equals to all schema objects
+- Finishing adding hashCode and equals to all schema objects
 - Make list of crime categories for use within the API